Spotlight: Sandra Sider, Artist, Critic and Curator

 How does your studio organization contribute to your work process?

-I am lucky to have a sink in a large studio with a storage closet for artwork and a small room off the studio to store materials and books.
+I am lucky to have a sink in a large studio as well as a storage closet for artwork and a small room off the studio to store materials and books.
 My sewing machine is in one corner, situated so that I do not have to look at my computer while sewing.
 I can look out a window.
 The computer is in the studio, but with its own workstation, separate from the art area.
 I have two largish tables pushed together for working on my quilts, and my largest art quilts since setting up the studio in 1995 have been about the size of those two tabletops.

 What is your favorite lesser-known tool for your trade?

 In my cyanotype quilts I have printed bicycle wheels, pulleys, a kitchen chair, rope, kitchen implements, chandelier pendants, an ashtray, a dead bird, and more.
 For surface treatment, I have used a timbale iron that prints a stylized floral motif.
-Now that I am reminded about that, maybe I’ll use it again.
+Now that I think about that, maybe I’ll use it again.

 How often do you start a new project?
 Do you work actively on more than one project at a time?